2017 Adventure Camp Leaders Guide Coming Soon!

 Who Runs the Cub Scout Resident Camp?

 Camp is staffed by paid and volunteer leaders who run the daily events and activities.
-Scouts are organized into Dens by grade.
+Scouts participate in an open program each day which allows the Scouts to chose the activities they wish to participate in.
 The Den Leaders are volunteer adults from your own Pack, or interested parents who camp with the boys and move them from station to station.
 Volunteers are always welcome.
-The staff is locally trained by National Camping School certified Camp Directors who operate the Resident Camp.
-Everyone must be Youth Protection trained, and training for new volunteers is available.
+The camp staff is locally trained by a National Camping School certified Camp Director who operate the Resident Camp.
+All Adult Leaders (Den Leaders and Parents) along with the Camp Staff must be Youth Protection trained, and training for new volunteers is available.
 All camps will have an onsite Health Care Provider.

 Should I attend Resident Camp if I went to Day Camp?

 YES!
 Scouts are encouraged to participate in both day and resident camping programs.
-If you sign up for both Day and Resident camp you will receive a discount.
-It is hard to find a better way to spend two weeks in a Cub Scout's summer than at day and resident camp.
+If you sign up for both Day and Resident camp you will receive a discounted rate of It is hard to find a better way to spend two weeks in a Cub Scout's summer than at day and resident camp.

 Camperships are available for those Scouts in financial need.